unional/standard-log/packages/log/README.md

 - log level defaults to `logLevel.warn`.
 - `config()` can only be called once.
 - configuration is protected from tempering.
-- logs are performed out-of-band

 `development` mode:
 - log level defaults to `logLevel.debug`.
 - a warning is emitted when calling `config()` or log for the first time.
-- logs are performed out-of-band

 `test` mode:
 - log level defaults to `logLevel.debug`
-- logs are performed immediately

 ### Log Level